Flipper0x/Flipper0x/README.md

 ### Token Relayer
 Each pair is a token relayer built on bancor.
-A token relayer is a automated market maker giving the tokens continuous liquidity.
+A token relayer is an automated market maker giving the tokens continuous liquidity.

 ### How it works